ZeeshanM96/CreditPolicyChecker/README.md

 ### Steps to run the service:
 ## Using Docker
-- Activate your virtual env:
+- Create and activate your virtual env:
     ```
+      python -m venv venv
       venv\Scripts\Activate.ps1
     ```
 - Based on the processing approaches you want, pull the image: